 Section 19 requires that security measures are implemented to prevent the unlawful access to or processing of personal information.
 We will implement extensive data security measures (see data encryption and storage isolation below)

-Section 20 describes requirements around individuals operating on or processing personal information.
-We have identified the individuals who will be responsible for this processing and will continually update this list.
-Access to personal information is restricted through passwords and other security measures so that only individuals authorized by the responsible party have access.
+Section 20 describes the requirements for individuals operating on or processing personal information.
+We have identified the individuals responsible for this processing and will continually update this list.
+Access to personal information is restricted through passwords and other security measures so that only individuals authorised by the responsible party have access.

 Section 21 requires a written contract between the responsible party and the operators implementing processing.
 This contract will be signed by all individuals processing personal information and is presented in Annex 1 and includes agreement that the operator will inform the responsible party where there is any basis for believing that personal information has been accessed by an unauthorized person.